Ed94/VaultedVulkan/guides/1_Intro/Readme.md

 _Common provides helper implementation for going through the guides.

-_ThirdParty contains all the necessary dependencies with exception to the VaultedThermals library which the cmake automatically gets from the include directory.
+_ThirdParty contains all the necessary dependencies with exception to the VaultedVulkan library which the cmake automatically gets from the include directory.

 The build directory will contain all the cmake packaging files including the binaries for the guides and user space in its bin subdirectory.